 Being part of these special projects can be very rewarding.
 However, honoring all requests is not possible.
 Please contact Future Primitive for more info on pro-bono projects.

-Clients span diverse industries with particular attention on serving socially and environmentally engaged companies.
-Creative collaborations are with those who want to make the world a better place with their products or services.
-For moral or ethical reasons, there are certain types of businesses this studio chooses not to work with.
+Clients span diverse industries with particular attention on serving socially and environmentally engaged companies who want to make the world a better place with their products or services.

-You may also learn more about working with Future Primitive Graphics by clicking here.
+You may learn more about working with Future Primitive Graphics by clicking here.

 Yes.
 You may review feedback from successfully completed projects via the client testimonials page.